top of page

 A BRIEF HISTORY

-of St. Aedan's
+of St. Aedan's Church

 St. Aedan’s parish was born in the early 1900’s out of the Irish-American, Catholic community just south of Journal Square.
 Much of Jersey City’s growth from the 1850 to 1910 was driven by Irish immigrants, and many of them were drawn to Journal Square to work as conductors and operators of the trolleys that originated from there.
 Each week, around 300 of these Irish-Americans would gather in a small, rented room in a building on Montgomery St. to celebrate Mass.
 Recognizing this, the Bishop of Newark established St. Aedan’s Parish on June 23, 1912, and named it for St. Aedan (550-632) of County Wexford, Ireland, in honor of the Irish-American workers and their families.